ava11235/it212/week10_trees.md

 Tree applications Organizational charts, directories and files on a computer, AI decision trees.

 The Java Collections framework has a TreeMap and TreeSet implementations.

+Binary Trees average time complexity of Binary Trees for access/search and insert/delete is O(log(n).

 * Imgs credit: Wikipedia